MarcelKueck/murph-concept/project-knowledge-base.md

 - Consultation history section for past consultations
 - Document management with recent uploads
 - Quick action buttons for common tasks
-- Proper handling of empty states for new users
+- Integration with authentication context for user data
-- Responsive layout for all device sizes
+- Responsive layout adapting to all screen sizes
-- Error handling and loading states

 ### Consultation Request Flow
-- Multi-step form with progress indicator and step validation
+- Multi-step form with progress indicator
-- Step 1: Consultation type selection with visual cards for different medical needs
+- Step 1: Consultation type selection with visual cards
 - Step 2: Details input with document attachment functionality
 - Step 3: Communication preferences and scheduling options
 - Step 4: Review and submission confirmation
 - Proper validation and error handling at each step
-- Success feedback and redirection
+- Success feedback and dashboard redirection

 ### Document Management
-- Document listing page with search functionality
+- Document upload with drag-and-drop functionality
-- Document upload with drag-and-drop interface and file preview
+- Document list with search and filtering
-- File type detection and validation
-- Document categorization by type
 - Document actions (view, download, delete)
+- File preview for image documents
+- Auto-detection of document types from filenames
-- Success and error notifications
+- Proper error handling and success messages
+- Integration with consultation flow

+### Consultations List
+- Tab navigation between active, past, and all consultations
+- URL-based filtering with state persistence
+- Empty states with appropriate messages for each tab
+- Quick access to start new consultations
-- Loading states and progress indicators
+- Integration with authentication and loading states

 ### Patient Profile
-- Comprehensive profile management interface
-- Personal information editing with form validation
+- Personal information form with editable fields
-- Profile picture management with avatar display
+- Profile picture with initials generated from user name
-- Account settings section with navigation options
+- Account settings with quick access links
-- Security controls including password management
+- Success feedback for form submissions
-- Logout functionality with proper session handling
+- Logout functionality with redirection
+- Split layout for improved desktop experience

-### Consultation Management
+### Internationalization Improvements
-- Tabbed interface for filtering consultations (active, past, all)
-- Detailed consultation view with status tracking
-- Communication interface integrated with consultations
-- Related documents section for each consultation
-- Status-specific action buttons
-- Empty states with helpful guidance

-All of these features have been implemented with:
-- Responsive design principles for all screen sizes
+- Added fallback mechanism for all translation keys
-- Internationalization support with fallback translations
+- Created safe accessor functions for missing translations
+- Fixed missing translation errors throughout the application
-- Proper loading and error states
+- Improved error handling for internationalization failures
-- Authentication protection
-- Consistent navigation patterns
-- Accessible UI elements

 ## Next Steps